meanpenguin/NetCoreConsole/readme.md

 To change this file edit the source file and then run MarkdownSnippets.
 -->

-This shows how to use the various publish profile options when building a netcore 3 console app.
+This shows how to use the various publish options when building a netcore 3 console app.

 <!-- toc -->
 ## Contents